cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

   - commitment_list =
       [(j, hiding_nonce_commitment_j, binding_nonce_commitment_j), ...], a
-    list of commitments issued in Round 1 by each participant, where each element in the list indicates the participant identifier j and their two commitment Element values (hiding_nonce_commitment_j, binding_nonce_commitment_j).
+    list of commitments issued in Round 1 by each participant, where each element in the list indicates a NonZeroScalar identifier j and two commitment Element values (hiding_nonce_commitment_j, binding_nonce_commitment_j).
-    This list MUST be sorted in ascending order by participant identifier.
+    This list MUST be sorted in ascending order by identifier.
   - group_public_key, public key corresponding to the group signing key, an Element in G.
   - msg, the message to be signed.